ECB to begin tentative rate hikes next year, market pricing shows

-LONDON Investors are betting the European Central Bank could deliver its first interest rate rise since 2011 by July next year.
+LONDON (Reuters) - Investors are betting the European Central Bank could deliver its first interest rate rise since 2011 by July next year.

 Any further tightening, however, is likely to mirror the tentative first steps taken by the U.S. Federal Reserve.